HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [DatabaseDesign_ERD.png](modules_images/DatabaseDesign_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Database Design module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This comprehensive ERD shows the complete database schema with all major entities and their relationships.
+It illustrates how users interact with posts, comments, votes, questions, answers, resources, messages, and follows, providing a complete view of the data model.

 ### Main Application Pages
 ```mermaid